-Signing up ahead of time is recommended, especially with the limit classes capacities for COVID-19 safety policies.
+Signing up ahead of time is recommended.
 Space is on a first-come-first-serve basis.
 You can sign up ahead of time on our website or our app.
 Just make sure you have an active membership or pass purchased through our website first.

 Should you decide to come to class last minute and there is still space available, you may sign up at our front desk.

 ANYTIME!
 If you’re ready to jump right in, we offer over 25 drop-in classes a week, from beginner to advanced.
 Read more about levels and check out our group drop-in class schedule here.

 If you’re nervous about getting started or you’re not sure how best to get started, you can book a free intro with us so we can chat!
 We’ll show you our space and find how we can help you get started on the right foot.
 Learn more here.

 All of the classes start with some kind of warm-up exercises.
 Depending on the level of the class, you would then work on steps, grooves, and technique, followed by choreography.
 At the end of most of our choreography classes, dancers have the option to dance in small groups and film videos of the choreography.
 Since we do a new combo in each choreography class, you don’t have to worry about catching up.

 We welcome absolute beginners and have classes designed just for you!
 If you’ve never danced before and want to start your dance journey, we recommend starting with our Level 1 Beginner drop-in classes and moving up as you get comfortable.
 If you’re not sure where to start, we recommend you book a free info session with us so we can chat, show you our space, and find how we can help you get started on the right foot.
 Learn more here.